For Intelligent and Higher Spectrum Efficiency: A Variable Packing Ratio Transmission System Based on Faster-than-Nyquist and Deep Learning: System Model of Conventional FTN Signaling

-In this paper, we consider the complex-valued quadrature amplitude modulation (QAM) and AWGN channel.
-The conventional architecture of FTN signaling is illustrated as Fig. \ref{fig:block}.
-In the transmitter, the signal that has passed through the shaping filter $h(t)$ can be written as
+This paper considers the complex-valued quadrature amplitude modulation (QAM) and AWGN channel.
+Fig. \ref{fig:block} illustrates the conventional architecture of FTN signaling.
+In the transmitter, the signal that has passed through the shaping filter can be written as

-where $P_s$ is the average power of the bandwidth signals, $x_k$ $(k=0,\pm 1, \pm 2, \cdots)$ is the $k$-th symbol and $\alpha$ ($0<\alpha \le 1$) is called the symbol packing ratio which is applied to change the symbol duration.
-Due to the fact that the shaping filter function values 0 after every $T_N$, when $\alpha<1$ is employed, the filtered symbols are no longer orthogonal and become the weighted sum of several successive symbols.
+where $P_s$ is the average power of the bandwidth signals, $x_k$ $(k=0,\pm 1, \pm 2, \cdots)$ is the $k$-th symbol and $\alpha$ ($0<\alpha \le 1$) is the symbol packing ratio. $h(t)$ is the function of shaping filters.
+Since the value of the filter function is 0 at every multiple of $T_N$, when $\alpha<1$, the filtered symbols are no longer orthogonal and become the weighted sum of several successive symbols.

-Corresponding to the shaping filter, a filter with a conjugate structure named matched filter is employed in the receiver to maximize the signal-to-noise ratio (SNR) of the received symbols.
+Corresponding to the shaping filter, a filter with a conjugate structure named matched filter is employed in the receiver to maximize the received symbols' signal-to-noise ratio (SNR).
 The filtered symbols can be written as